I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wmistr/ns-wmistr-wmireginfow.md

 `RegistryPath`

 Indicates the offset in bytes from the beginning of this structure to a counted Unicode string that specifies the registry path passed to the driver's <a href="..\wudfwdm\nc-wudfwdm-driver_initialize.md">DriverEntry</a> routine.
 The string must be aligned on a USHORT boundary.
 This member should be set only in response to a WMI registration request (<a href="https://msdn.microsoft.com/library/windows/hardware/ff551731">IRP_MN_REGINFO</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff551734">IRP_MN_REGINFO_EX</a> with <b>Parameters.WMI.DataPath</b> set to WMIREGISTER).

+`MofResourceName`

+Indicates the offset in bytes from the beginning of this structure to a counted Unicode string that specifies the name of the MOF resource in the driver's image file.
+The string must be aligned on a USHORT boundary.
+This member should be set only in response to a WMI registration request (<a href="https://msdn.microsoft.com/library/windows/hardware/ff551731">IRP_MN_REGINFO</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff551734">IRP_MN_REGINFO_EX</a> with <b>Parameters.WMI.DataPath</b> set to WMIREGISTER).

+`GuidCount`

+Indicates the number of <a href="..\wmistr\ns-wmistr-wmiregguidw.md">WMIREGGUID</a> structures in the array at <b>WmiRegGuid</b>.

 `WmiRegGuid`